 It’s also to update and verify the integrity of your Microsoft .NET Framework installation, which should be updated fully.
 Even if you have the latest version installed on your PC, you will need to test its integrity and even repair it if it’s necessary.

-Navigate to this link and click the red download button in order to download the latest version of Microsoft .NET Framework.
+Navigate to this link and click the red download button to download the latest version of the Microsoft .NET Framework.
 After the download has finished, locate the file you downloaded and run it.
 Note that you will need to have constant access to the Internet.

 - After installing the latest version, it’s time to check its integrity.
 On your keyboard, use the Windows Key + R key combination to open the Run dialog box.

-- Type in Control Panel and click OK in order to open it.
+- Type in Control Panel and click OK to open it.

 - If .Net Framework 4.6.1 is already enabled, you can repair .Net Framework by clearing the box and rebooting the computer.
 After the computer has restarted, re-enable .Net Framework and restart the computer again.

-It’s also important to have Internet Explorer 11 installed on your computer before you are able to download and install the updates to Windows 7.
-Follow the instructions below in order to do so.
+It’s also important to have Internet Explorer 11 installed on your computer before you can download and install the updates to Windows 7.
+Follow the instructions below to do so.

 - Click on Next and download the installer file on your computer.
-Locate it in the Downloads folder or simply click on it in the browser download history and follow the instructions on screen in order to install it successfully.
+Locate it in the Downloads folder or simply click on it in the browser download history and follow the instructions on the screen to install it successfully.